BEST TRICEPS PUSHDOWN VARIATION

 Or so we think.

 Watch your biceps when your arms are in that pushdown position, then pronate and supinate your hands, and you’ll see that it impacts the contraction of the biceps.
-That’s because the biceps attach to the radius (so-called because of the radial motion it creates when the wrist rotates).
+That’s because the biceps attach to the radius (so-called because of the radial motion it creates when the wrist position rotates).

 Something major you don’t see happens when you get into an overhand or underhand pushdown grip.
 We move more than just the forearm when we do supination or pronation and impact some other things.